sivahuang77/citrux-cli/docs/cli/enterprise.md

 ### How MCP server configurations are merged

-Gemini CLI loads `settings.json` files from three levels: System, Workspace, and User.
+Citrux CLI loads `settings.json` files from three levels: System, Workspace, and User.
 When it comes to the `mcpServers` object, these configurations are **merged**: